MinaProtocol/mina/rfcs/0000-graphql-api.md

 type Query {
   # List of wallets currently tracked by the node
-  wallets: [Wallet]!
+  wallets: [Wallet!]!

   # Gets balance of key at a certain consensus state
   # Note: `consensus` is optional as we will likely decide one
-  # state to be the "real" balance (probably FINALIZED)
+  # state to be the "real" balance
-  balance(publicKey: PublicKey!, consensus: ConsensusStatus): Int64!
+  balance(publicKey: PublicKey!, consensus: ConsensusStatus): UInt64!

   payments(
     filter: PaymentFilterInput,